 Can I check out materials if I have fines? – If you owe the library fines or fees over $5.00 your library card privileges are suspended – including internet service.

-West Bend Community Memorial Library has changed how unreturned library materials that amount to $50.00 or more will be addressed.
+As of October 1, 2018, West Bend Community Memorial Library has changed how unreturned library materials that amount to $100.00 or more will be addressed.
 If items are not returned or renewed by the due date, patrons will be charged the daily rate, ($0.25 per day for Books, Audiobooks, CDs, and Magazines, and $1.00 per day for CD-ROMs, DVDs, VHS Videos, and Kits) for the overdue item(s).

 If the items are not returned to the library within 30 days after the due date, patrons will be sent a billing notice indicating the items are 30 days overdue and are assumed lost.
 The bill will reflect the cost of the item(s) in question.
 It will also indicate that the individual will be subject to a City of West Bend Police Department citation for theft of library materials, if the items are not returned to the library, or the replacement value of the item(s) is not paid in full.